GuidanceMantras/GuidanceMantras/README.md

 ### Social life
 - you should know the value of social life
-- Social life helps you to know the value of relationships trust, value of life
+- Social life helps you to know the value of relationships, trust, value of life
 - Please engage with people everyday
 - You can learn new things from other people